Alicia Kozakiewicz: Aftermath

 After her rescue, Kozakiewicz was examined at a hospital and released to the custody of Fairfax County Child Protective Services.
 Her parents, Mary and Charles Kozakiewicz, were unable to take a commercial flight to reunite with their daughter due to the heightened media attention.
-They were privately flown to Virginia by the FBI on the following day.
+The FBI arranged a private flight the following day.

 In the aftermath, Kozakiewicz developed post-traumatic stress disorder (PTSD) and significant memory loss.
 Much of her life leading up to the abduction is difficult or impossible for her to recall.
 She has used counseling as a treatment method.
 As an adult she said that in 2002 people found it impossible to understand how this had happened and how she had been groomed; they mostly blamed the victim, although some people were supportive.

 In September 2003, Tyree was sentenced to 19 years and 7 months in federal prison.
-He was released in February 2019 from the Federal Correctional Complex, Butner. and was assigned to a halfway house in Pittsburgh.
+He was released in February 2019 from the Federal Correctional Complex, Butner and was assigned to a halfway house in Pittsburgh.
 Kozakiewicz, her family, and multiple members of Congress called for the Federal Bureau of Prisons to move him farther away from Kozakiewicz's family.
 On March 22, 2019, a judge ruled that Tyree should be relocated.
 The controversy became moot in October 2019, when Tyree was returned to prison for an additional two years for violating the terms of his parole by visiting pornographic sites.
-He was released from prison once more on September 22, 2021.
+He was released from prison once more on September 22, 2021 but was arrested again in October 2025 and charged with counts of stalking and possession of child pornography.